 Employee Graduate Education Grant Policy

-Columbia College encourages intellectual growth through educational opportunities.
-The Graduate Education Grant (GEG) is a taxable benefit offered by the College to its regular full-time employees that allows enrollment in Columbia College graduate courses at a reduced cost.
+As part of its mission, Columbia College strives to broaden educational opportunities.
+The Graduate Education Grant (GEG) program is offered by the College to its regular full-time employees and allows enrollment in Columbia College graduate courses at a reduced cost.
 Employees are allowed the opportunity to fulfill educational goals in order to enhance job skills and work performance, or to complete a graduate degree.
 Columbia College is exceptionally proud to offer this benefit to its regular full-time employees.
 If GEG benefits are applied with other tuition-only funding sources, the GEG benefit will be applied to the unfunded portion, up to the approved level of the GEG benefit.

 This policy applies to individuals who satisfy the eligibility requirements set forth herein.

 After completion of their introductory period with Columbia College, all full-time permanent employees, unless on academic probation, are eligible for a GEG.
-An employee is eligible up to the maximum amount of credits allowed per session without advisor approval, unless in default of a federal student or parent loan or on academic probation.
+An employee is eligible up to the maximum amount of credits allowed per semester without advisor approval.
 Any courses taken in excess of that amount must be paid for by the employee.
-Employees are eligible to apply for a GEG upon completion of one year of continuous service with Columbia College.
 Exceptions to this restriction may be requested through the Administrative Council representative.
-This grant allows eligible employees to enroll in (in-seat and/or online) graduate classes at Columbia College, at a 75% tuition reduction.
-The employee will be responsible for 25% of the tuition.
+This grant allows eligible employees to enroll in (in-seat and/or online) graduate courses at Columbia College, at a 75% tuition reduction.
+Thus, the employee is responsible for 25% of the tuition.
 All other educational expenses are borne by the employee (e.g., expenses for books, lab fees, application fees).
 Grantees are subject to the housing requirement and individuals residing on campus pay regular rates for room, board, and other services.
-Regular full-time employees at Adult Higher Education locations may attend classes under the GEG at any location of Columbia College.
-The grant value will be determined by the tuition charged at the local campus.
+Employees eligible for GEG may attend classes under GEG at any location of Columbia College.

 Spouse or domestic partner, dependents, adjunct faculty and part-time employees are not eligible for a GEG.